-Pursuant to the relevant tax law of the Hong Kong Special Administrative Region, Hong Kong profits tax has been provided at the rate of 16.5% (2019: 16.5%) on the estimated assessable profits arising in Hong Kong during the year.
-No provision for income tax has been made as the Group did not generate any assessable profits in Hong Kong during the year (2019: Nil).
+Pursuant to the relevant tax law of the Hong Kong Special Administrative Region, Hong Kong profits tax has been provided at the rate of 16.5% (2020: 16.5%) on the estimated assessable profits arising in Hong Kong during the year.
+No provision for income tax has been made as the Group did not generate any assessable profits in Hong Kong during the year (2020: Nil).

-During the year, except for one subsidiary of the Group which was entitled to a preferential income tax rate of 20% (2019: 20%) for small and micro enterprises with the first RMB1.0 million of annual taxable income eligible for 75% reduction and the income between RMB1.0 million and RMB3.0 million eligible for 50% reduction, the provision for Mainland China current income tax is based on the statutory rate of 25% (2019: 25%) of the assessable profits of the subsidiaries of Mainland China as determined in accordance with the Corporate Income Tax Law.
+During the year, except for one subsidiary of the Group which was entitled to a preferential income tax rate of 20% (2020: 20%) for small and micro enterprises with the first RMB1.0 million of annual taxable income eligible for a 75% tax reduction and the income between RMB1.0 million and RMB3.0 million eligible for a 50% tax reduction, the provision for Mainland China current income tax is based on the statutory rate of 25% (2020: 25%) of the assessable profits of the subsidiaries of Mainland China as determined in accordance with the Corporate Income Tax Law.